Login/Register

 [FARS Field Day 2009]

-The Foothills Amateur Radio Society is participating in the American Radio Relay League (ARRL) 2023 Field Day event on Saturday June 24th and Sunday June 25th.
+The Foothills Amateur Radio Society participated in the American Radio Relay League (ARRL) 2022 Field Day event on Saturday June 25th and Sunday June 26th.

-This event is open to the public and visitors are welcome from 11 AM until 9 PM on Saturday, June 24th.
-Also on Sunday June 25th from 7 AM until 11 AM.
+This event was open to the public and visitors were welcome from 11 AM until 9 PM on Saturday, June 25th.
+Also on Sunday June 26th from 7 AM until 11 AM.
 Field Day is an opportunity to see Amateur Radio in action and even participate.
 Learn about ham radio by participating.

 Here's an Article on the FARS 2007 Field Day from “100 Watts Magazine” a Thai HAM radio magazine.
 Thanks Nimit, HS1IFU/K6XOX.